kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 When the scheduler allocates a multi-allocatable device with `sharingAffinity`:

-1. **First claim**: The scheduler reads the claim's affinity values for the specified attribute key(s) and records them in `AllocatedState` alongside consumed capacity
+1. **First claim**: The scheduler decodes the claim's well-known structured parameters from opaque config, reads the affinity values for the specified attribute key(s), and records them in `AllocatedState` alongside consumed capacity
 2. **Subsequent claims**: The scheduler checks if the new claim's affinity values match those recorded in `AllocatedState`
 3. **Mismatch**: If values don't match, the device is skipped (try another device)
 4. **Match**: If values match and capacity is available, allocation proceeds